History of Ohio in Timeline

 On March 9, 2020, the COVID-19 pandemic reached Ohio, with three cases reported.

-According to the ARDA's 2020 study, Christianity remained the predominant religion in Ohio, with Non-denominational Christianity as the largest Protestant cohort and Catholicism as the single-largest denomination.
+According to the ARDA's 2020 study, Non-denominational Christianity was the largest Protestant cohort, while Catholicism remained the single-largest denomination.
+Ohio had the second largest Amish population of all U.S. states.

-As of 2020, the Ohio Lottery has contributed more than $26 billion to education since its inception in 1974.
+As of 2020, the Ohio Lottery has contributed more than $26 billion to education since 1974.

 2020: Ohio's U.S. House Seats Following the 2020 Census